Automotive Products

-The 1990 report notices that trading deteriorated in the second half of the year.
-A claim against AP in respect to an accommodation vessel for a gas rig, which originated before BBA bought AP, had been resolved and claims against third parties are in process - One would guess that this was about the AP business in Speke.
+The 1990 report stated that trading deteriorated in the second half of the year.
+A claim against AP in respect to an accommodation vessel for a gas rig, which originated before BBA bought AP, had been resolved and claims against third parties are in process; this was possibly about the AP business in Speke.
 Generally, the automotive side had seen more of a decline, including Pacific BBA.
-The Clutch business has acquired new OE business in Europe and the US.
+The Clutch business acquired new original equipment business in Europe and the US.
 The automatic clutch and throttle system (ACTS) which combines electronic sensing and control to combine the convenience of semi-automatic transmission with the cost-effectiveness of manual systems continued to raise interest from manufacturers.
 This seems to be the start of the idea of an automatic clutch with a manual gear lever or paddles behind the steering wheel.
-The Braking system seemed to be controlling on brakes for specialist vehicles and on an "all makes" replacement part programme - it seemed that AP Leamington decided to get out of high-level OE braking during the 80s leaving it with aftermarket and small levels of OE, a condition that it still has.
+The Braking system seemed to be controlling on brakes for specialist vehicles and on an "all makes" replacement part programme - it seemed that AP Leamington decided to get out of high-level original equipment braking during the 80s, leaving it with aftermarket and small levels of OE, a condition that it still has.
 Steering, suspension, and racing continued to grow, as did the aircraft business.
 The holding in Landlock in South Africa was sold thus removing the ex-AP South African business, following the creation of Pacific BBA to take over the Australian, and presumably New Zealand, parts of AP.

 At this time BBA was extending into many areas including plastics, aviation servicing and high voltage inductors in addition to its existing automotive, aviation, industrial textiles, and friction systems.

 By 1991 BBA were in a major recession even though it was still growing.
 In Spain they acquired Aranceta, a clutch manufacturer, which became AP Spain and a new factory in Paris, presumably at Cergy-Pontoise for the aftermarket.
-The Clutch and Braking systems had new contracts beginning to appear and the US had a 5 year contract with Ford.
+The Clutch and Braking systems had new contracts beginning to appear, and the US had a 5 year contract with Ford.
 Production contracts for ACTS, new generation brake and clutch systems and all-plastic hydraulic actuation systems had been received.
 AP also signed joint development agreements with licensees for electronic controls for automotive transmissions, lightweight braking and a new limited slip differential called SureTrac.